-- · Name, address, telephone number, e-mail address - · Date and place of birth

-• Dates of attendance, academic major, degrees and awards received

-- · Institutions attended

-- · Weights and heights of athletic team members
+- · Name, address, telephone number, e-mail address - · Dates of attendance, academic major, degrees and awards received - · Institutions attended - · Weights and heights of athletic team members

-- · Participation in sports and activities

-- Student photographs
+- · Participation in sports and activities - Student photographs

 Any student who would like his/her directory information protected under the same guidelines as educational records should submit a written request to the Office of the Registrar.
 This written request must be submitted to the appropriate office by the 20th classroom day of the Fall or Spring semester.
 It is not retroactive.